Airborne Satellite Service — Helping the Military See Clearly

 The main point here is that these service types each place differing demands onto the satellite equipment and service architecture.
 This has significant implications both for user CONOPS and future satellite design.

 Significant changes are here, and will continue at a pace more rapid than any time since the dawn of our industry.
 High throughput satellite (HTS) systems are just the first stage of architecture and performance game changers, positioning large amounts of capacity in space at only an incremental cost increase over wide beam satellites.
 HTS satellites do this by using small spot beams, which improve bits/Hertz efficiency, and by frequency re-use, which increases the aggregate amount of capacity.

-Intelsat’s new Intelsat EpicNG satellites are designed to increase UAV data rate performance by 2x to 10x via their high throughput spot beams and enable broadband performance to antennas with apertures smaller than 30 cm.
+Intelsat’s new EpicNG satellites are designed to increase UAV data rate performance by 2x to 10x via their high-throughput spot beams and enable broadband performance to antennas with apertures smaller than 30 cm.
 For example, in the case of the Army’s Gray Eagle, users can double their data rates with no hardware changes at all, and increase speeds by 8x with a waveform upgrade.
-And on the Global Hawk platform, the Air Forces’ elusive 274 Mbps off of the airframe is achievable on Intelsat EpicNG satellites.
+And on the Global Hawk platform, the Air Forces’ elusive 274 Mbps off of the airframe is achievable on EpicNG.